-We are committed in raising compliance awareness and rolling out compliance-based training and communication across the Group and key third parties.
+We are committed in raising compliance awareness and rolling out compliance-based trainings and communications across the Group and key vendors.

 All employees are required to undergo the Anti-Bribery and Anti-Corruption (“ABAC”) online training module and assessment.
 The online module ensures that all Yinson employees across our global offices have equal access to the same ABAC training and communications.
 Refresher courses are held annually and are compulsory for all employees.
 All employees also need to acknowledge the ABAC Policy & Procedure to pledge their commitment and and confirm compliance to the policy.